endaft/action-prepend/README.md

 # action-prepend

-This GitHub Action is for easily pre-pending values, including other files, into a target file.
+This GitHub Action helps easily pre-pend values, including other files, into a target file.

 ## Example

-This example demonstrates using this action to pre-pend the `changelog.md` by appending calculated output from a .
+This example demonstrates using this action to pre-pend the `changelog.md` file with calculated output from `loopwerk/tag-changelog`.

 ```yaml
 - name: ✍🏼 Create Changelog Update